MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

-Most of the outliers predicted by \texttt{MACE-OFF23(M)} sit at the extreme ends of the spectrum.
-We found that the densities of low boiling point ether-containing compounds were under-predicted, likely because they begin to boil off at the simulation temperature, since the potential marginally under-predicts their boiling points.
-At the top end of the density range, the dibromo compounds were also under-predicted.
-This is perhaps unsurprising since there are only 84 configurations in the training set containing dimers of dibromo compounds.

-Interestingly, we found that \texttt{MACE-OFF23(S)} systematically overpredicts the experimental densities (SI Table~\ref{sitab:denserrors}) with a MAE of 0.23~g/cm\textsuperscript{3}.
-This is likely the result of the slightly higher energy error and the shorter cutoff radius.
-In particular, the contribution of the intermolecular interactions to the overall energy is much smaller than the intramolecular interactions making the fractional error in them much larger.
-This is demonstrated in SI Table~\ref{tab:test_errors}, where the test errors are decomposed into inter- and intramolecular contributions.
-We find that the medium and large models have significantly lower intermolecular force errors.
+The vast majority of the outliers in the density predictions can be assigned as either low boiling-point ether-containing compounds, polychlorinated hydrocarbons or dibromo-containing compounds.
+In the first case, this may be due to a marginal under-prediction of the boiling point, since these compounds were simulated at 10~K below their tabulated boiling points.
+In the latter two cases, this functional group dependence suggests these nonbonded interactions are insufficiently represented in the present training set, which contains, for example, only 84 examples of dibromo-containing dimers.
+This highlights the need for additional coverage of specific functional groups within SPICE (for example, the recent AIMNet2 dataset includes 20 million configurations to cover 14 chemical elements~\cite{anstine2023aimnet2}).

-We further investigate the performance of \texttt{MACE-OFF23(M)} on heats of vaporization.
-The predictions correlate strongly with the experimental data ($r^2$=0.88), however there is a systematic offset of approximately 2~kcal/mol.
-This may result from an under-prediction of the total intermolecular interactions originating from two sources: those that appear in molecular dynamics simulations outside the effective cutoff of the MACE model (c.f. classical simulations, which typically employ long-range corrections to the total energy~\cite{longrangecorrection}), and those that the model has not learned from the limited set of intermolecular interactions in the training set.
+We further investigated the performance of MACE-OFF23(M) on heats of vaporization.
+The predictions correlate strongly with the experimental data; however, there is a systematic offset of approximately 2~kcal/mol (Figure~\ref{fig:mace_condensed_phase}).
+We hypothesized that this may result from an under-prediction of the total intermolecular interactions originating from two sources: those that appear in molecular dynamics simulations outside the effective cutoff of the MACE model (compare classical simulations, which typically employ long-range corrections to the total energy~\cite{longrangecorrection}), and those that the model has not learned from the limited set of intermolecular interactions in the training set.

-Interestingly, for \texttt{MACE-OFF23(S)}, this offset disappears (see SI Table~\ref{sitab:dhvaperrors}), however this is likely due to the unphysically high predicted densities, resulting in a cancellation of errors through overprediction of the magnitude of intermolecular interactions.
-Nevertheless, these data indicate that, given a reasonable receptive field and a sufficiently expressive model, it is possible to fit a local force field that captures the interactions required to recover experimental properties.